e271828e/Flight.jl/docs/notes/design/framework_spec.md

 second time at `Dual`, pure waste for interactive fly-around use.
-The price, stated openly: `build` succeeding does **not** certify the model linearizable — a [pinned](#g-walked) `Float64` ([§7.2][s7-2]), whether hidden in a constructor or written into an output declaration at a leaf that really participates ([§11.2][s11-2]'s per-leaf forgotten-`T`), lurks until the first `Dual` activation detonates it at the probe, naming the offending constructor or leaf.
+The price, stated openly: `build` succeeding does **not** certify the model linearizable — a [pinned](#g-walked) `Float64` ([§7.2][s7-2]), whether hidden in a constructor or written into an output declaration at a leaf that really participates (the per-leaf forgotten-`T`, [§11.2][s11-2]), lurks until the first `Dual` activation detonates it at the probe, naming the offending constructor or leaf.
 The repository's test suite pins the invariant instead, and row 166 makes it policy rather than advice:
 **every component gets a `Dual` activation built in CI** — `build(world; activations = (Float64, ProbeDual))`
 (or a `check` entry) runs the exhaustive set, catching both genericity violations and forgotten-`T` leaves at PR time, at the cost of a Stratum-C re-run per component.
-The same keyword is the recommended idiom for [§9.1][s9-1]'s parallel-sweep register: pre-materialize the activations the sweep will need and the shared `Build` is a fully immutable artifact, with no synchronization on any path. [`ProbeDual`](#g-probedual) is the framework's exported canonical probe scalar — `const ProbeDual = ForwardDiff.Dual{ProbeTag, Float64, 1}` — because
+The same keyword is the recommended idiom for the parallel-sweep register ([§9.1][s9-1]): pre-materialize the activations the sweep will need and the shared `Build` is a fully immutable artifact, with no synchronization on any path. [`ProbeDual`](#g-probedual) is the framework's exported canonical probe scalar — `const ProbeDual = ForwardDiff.Dual{ProbeTag, Float64, 1}` — because